 The truth is, the risk is minimal.
 Anyone who would want to exploit sensitive data in this manner cannot just pick drives at random without wasting a significant amount of money and time.
 Also, they would need a thorough understanding of the hard drive’s chain-of-custody, as well as what data the drive contained, before even thinking of attempting to recover data.
 While this might be an interesting scenario for a spy thriller, it is highly unlikely to happen in situations where hardware is disposed of responsibly in the real world.

 Why does this matter?

-The companies I do business with always ask if they should destroy their hard drives with reallocated sectors instead of sanitizing the drive and reselling.
+The companies we do business with always ask if they should destroy their hard drives with reallocated sectors instead of sanitizing the drive and reselling.
 I always explain to them what I just shared with you.
 In fact, I estimate that there are better odds of winning the lottery than company data on reallocated sectors leaking.

 Nevertheless, for a corporation, exposing itself to any risk — no matter how minimal — might be too great.
 The potential liability and damage to its reputation in the event of a security breach might not be worth the returns generated from reselling old assets.

-Our Approach to Reallocated Sector Data Recovery:
+Our Approach to Reallocated Sector Data Recovery